Alsterschwimmhalle

-The Alster-Schwimmhalle is one of Germany's larger aquatics centers, located in the Hamburg district of Hohenfelde.
+The Alsterschwimmhalle is one of Germany's larger aquatics centers, located in the Hamburg district of Hohenfelde.
 Opened in 1973, it has regularly hosted various national and international swimming competitions.

-The Alster-Schwimmhalle is notable for its 102 m by 52 m double hyperbolic-paraboloid concrete-shell roof structure, designed by Jörg Schlaich, then partner at Stuttgart-based engineering firm Leonhardt & Andrä.
+The Alsterschwimmhalle was designed by the architects Horst Niessen, Rolf Störmer, and Walter Neuhäusser, and features a 102 m by 52 m double hyperbolic-paraboloid concrete-shell roof structure, designed by Jörg Schlaich, then partner at Stuttgart-based engineering firm Leonhardt & Andrä.
 Resting on three bearings and only 8 cm thin, the concrete roof remains one the world's largest of its kind.
-Reminiscent of a butterfly –an allegory to its function as a swimming venue– the airy roof structure earned the Alsterschwimmhalle its nickname as "Schwimmoper" (Aquatic Opera).
+Reminiscent of a butterfly–an allegory to its function as a swimming venue – the airy roof structure earned the Alsterschwimmhalle its nickname as "Schwimmoper" (Aquatic Opera).

-The building was substantially renovated in 2007 at a cost of approx 1 mio EUR.
-A further major renovation is planned for 2020 to 2024 at an expected cost of 60 mio EUR, closing the facility for four years.
+The roof of the Alsterschwimmhalle is listed as a protected structure by Germany's Office for the Preservation of Historic Monuments.
+It has been described as "an outstanding example of Hamburg's post-war architecture" and was the subject of an extensive renovations in 2007 at a cost of approx 1 mio EUR, and refurbished again in the early 2020s at an estimated cost of 60 mio EUR.
+It was shortlisted for the sustainable renovation category of the 2024 Dezeen Awards.